Navid200/xDrip/docs/Installation_page.md

 # Download & Installation
 [xDrip](../README.md) >> xDrip Download & Installation

-We share xDrip in case you may find it beneficial.
-But, we cannot provide any warranty.
-You accept responsibility for any outcome.
+We provide xDrip in case you find it beneficial, but we cannot offer any warranties.
+You assume responsibility for any outcomes.

-Unlike some other apps, you can change the version of xDrip on your phone by just installing over your current version.
-You don't need to uninstall first.
+Unlike some other apps, you can change the version of xDrip on your phone by installing a new version over your current one—there’s no need to uninstall the old version first.

-There is no auto update.
-But, you can check for updates from the app.
+There is no automatic update feature, but you can manually check for updates within the app.
+You can also choose to be notified when there is an update.

-The following sections provide more detail.
+The following sections offer more details.
 If you have any questions, please [contact us](./Contact.md).

 #### [Requirements](./Requirements_page.md)
 #### [Release notes - changelog](ReleaseNotes.md)